What is Zakat?

 • How is it collected?

-The traditional way, and the practice at the time of the Prophet, peace be upon him, is that collecting and distributing Zakat is the responsibility of the person in authority among the Muslims of a community.
+The traditional way, and the practice in the time of the Prophet, that peace be upon him, is that collecting and distributing Zakat is the responsibility of the person of authority from among the Muslims of a community.
+This, in turn, appoints people who are trustworthy and have knowledge of the Zakat regulations to collect and distribute it.

-Although today in many places such authority does not exist or does not have the competence to collect and distribute it and other institutions and organizations take its place, which is feasible, it is necessary to clarify that, according to Fiqh, the collection and distribution of Zakat is a responsibility of the leader of a community since it has an important socio-political component.
+Although today in many places such an authority does not exist or does not have the competence to collect and distribute it and other institutions and organizations take its place, which is feasible, it is necessary to clarify that, according to Fiqh, the collection and distribution of Zakat is a responsibility of the leader of a community since it has an important socio-political component.

 • How is it distributed?